Ishaan514/CTFs/HSCTF 2019/Cool Image 2/README.md

 ![Opening the file in notepad++](Capture.JPG)

 The first line is "I found this cool file.
-Its really cool!", not PNG%.
+Its really cool!", not ‰PNG.
 This line does not seem to belong here so I deleted it and saved the file as [coolpostdelete.png](coolpostdelete.png).
 The new file, cool.png successfully opens and clearly displays the flag.

 ![Opening the file in notepad++](coolpostdelete.png)